BlockzeroLabs/flash-docs/source/core-concepts/flashstake.rst

-FlashStake
+Flashstake
 ===============

-Flashstaking is simply the combined action of staking principal tokens and burning (FlashBurn) the received fTokens for yield all in one transaction.
+Flashstaking is simply the combined action of staking principal (minting fTokens) tokens and burning (FlashBurn) the received fTokens for yield all in one transaction.

 The Flashstake protocol exposes a function called flashStake which allows the user to do just this.
 The user can